Ask Slashdot: How Would You Use Computers To Make Elections Better? - Slashdot

 You MUST NOT use computers for voting purposes.
 Even if every bit used is open source, even if you open source hardware, software and everything can be audited and everyone can verify that the hash of the binary is the same that a binary you compiled from the source is the same, even if you do EVERYTHING to make sure that anyone is able to audit it, it's a VERY VERY BAD idea.

 Not because it can be manipulated.
-But because you cannot silence the ones claiming it's still fraud and that a
+But because you cannot silence the ones claiming it's still fraud and that all the computer savvy people cooperate to overthrow democracy and humanity altogether.
+Because they can't audit it, because you need to know how computers work and how to audit computers to actually perform one.

+Paper and pencil have one key advantage: EVERYONE can audit it.
+It takes the ability to see and the ability to count.
+Even reading is entirely optional because all the ballot slips are identical and you can simply go and count the ones with the cross at the same position.
+Every party can send whoever they want to supervise the election, no special education or skill needed.

+It's less about actual election fraud.
+It's more that nobody can sensibly claim there had been one.
+We live in a time of fake news and creative reporting.
+Is it that far fetched that any party who loses an election would start rumors about rigged voting machines that could of course be audited, but only be a select few (aka "the elite")?

 Re: (Score:2)